usnistgov/fipy/docs/source/SOLVERS.rst

 A few things can be observed in this plot:

+- :ref:`PETSc`, :ref:`PySparse`, :ref:`Trilinos`, and :ref:`SciPy` have
+  comparable serial performance, with :ref:`SciPy` edging out the other three for this particular problem.

-- :term:`FiPy` 4.0 is roughly three times faster in serial and more than six times faster in parallel than :term:`FiPy` 3.4.4 when using the :ref:`PETSC` solvers.  :term:`FiPy` 4.0 roughly twice as fast in serial and three times as fast in parallel when using the :ref:`TRILINOS` solvers.
+- :term:`FiPy` 4.0 is roughly the same speed in serial, but more than twice as fast in parallel compared to :term:`FiPy` 3.4.4 when using the :ref:`PETSC` solvers.  :term:`FiPy` 4.0 is roughly twice as fast using the :ref:`TRILINOS` solvers, whether in serial or parallel.

-- :ref:`PETSc` has comparable serial performance to :ref:`PySparse`
-  and :ref:`Trilinos` lags somewhat.

-- The :ref:`SciPy` solvers are about eight times slower than either :ref:`PETSc` or :ref:`PySparse` and only run in serial.  :term:`Windows` users may consider installing `Windows Subsystem for Linux`_ to gain access to the parallel solver suites; switching to :ref:`PETSc` can yield a forty-fold improvement in performance on an 8-core laptop and hundred-fold on a 64-core workstation.

 - :term:`FiPy` 4.0
   exhibits better parallel scaling than :term:`FiPy` 3.4.4.  `Amdahl's